Resume Services for

 Benefits of Working for the Federal Government

-New federal employees earn 12 vacation days and 11 paid holidays annually.
-The amount of annual leave increases to 18 days after three years and climbs to 26 days after 15 years.
-Federal employees also earn 18 sick days annually.
-These benefits support work-life balance.
+New federal employees earn 13 vacation days and 11 paid holidays annually.
+The amount of annual leave increases to 20 days after three years and climbs to 26 days after 15 years.
+Federal employees also earn 20 sick days annually.

 Federal employees have a retirement plan, have the option to participate in life insurance and the thrift savings plan, and have multiple choices for health care coverage.
 You can change your health plan each year without worrying about preexisting conditions.